aitrenches/sorat/docs/api-design.md

 ## Overview

-The SORAT platform exposes a comprehensive set of RESTful and real-time APIs to support all business processes, integrations, and user interactions.
+The SRT platform exposes a comprehensive set of RESTful and real-time APIs to support all business processes, integrations, and user interactions.
 The API layer is designed for security, scalability, and ease of integration with both internal and external systems.

 ## 1. API Structure